HEnquist/audioadapter-rs/README.md

 This crate does not provide any data structures of its own for storing the audio data.
-Instead if functions as that of an adapter.
+Instead it functions as an adapter.
 The "raw" audio data should be stored in existing structures such as the built-in vectors and arrays.
 The crate then provides adapters for these.
-The adapters consist of wrapping structures that provide a set of methods for reading and writing the sample values from the wrapped data structure.
+An adapter consist of a wrapping structure that provides a set of common methods for reading and writing the sample values from the wrapped data structure.